Living in Hendersonville: Guide to Food, Entertainment, & Real Estate

 The Chop House, a beloved Tennessee chain that has expanded to Ohio and Georgia, offers the best steaks in the area.
 With a well-curated menu, The Chop House has something for every member of the family.

-For those that love barbecue, residents will tell you that The Meat Sweats is the best of the best.
-This family-owned local favorite does meat justice with its smokey barbecue and daily specials.
 There is an excellent plaza located just north of Vietnam Veteranâs Boulevard where you can find reliable chains like Panera, as well.
 If youâre looking to dress up for date night or to go out with your in-laws, a quick drive downtown provides you with plenty of variety and upscale dining options.

 What Are The Top Things To Do In Hendersonville?